silentmatt/js-expression-eval/README.md

     add(a, b) = a + b
     factorial(x) = x < 2 ?
 1 : x * factorial(x - 1)
 ```

+#### Functions as binary operator

+You can turn any function that accepts 2 operands into a binary operator.
+To do so, you need to prefix the function name by `@` and do not add the parenthesis.
+The precedence is higher than the normal function call.

+Examples:

+    // equivalent to nthrt(4, 254)
+    4 @nthrt 254

 #### Custom JavaScript functions

 If you need additional functions that aren't supported out of the box, you can easily add them in your own code.
 Instances of the `Parser` class have a property called `functions` that's simply an object with all the functions that are in scope.
 You can add, replace, or delete any of the properties to customize what's available in the expressions.
 For example: